 How Much Does it Cost to Make Copies Near Me?

-Black and white copies are relatively inexpensive to get made; you can plan on spending between 3 cents per page up to 25 cents per page to get black and white copies made.
+Black and white copies are relatively inexpensive to get made; you can plan on spending between 3 cents per page up to 25 cents per page.

 Color copies will be a bit more expensive.
-You can plan on spending roughly between 30 cents a page up to 75 cents a page for color copies.
-And then of course you’ll pay more if you want your copies spiral bound in a book of some sort, or laminated or some other type of additional service.
+You can plan on spending roughly between 30 cents a page up to 75 cents a page.
+And then of course you’ll pay more if you want them spiral bound in a book of some sort, or laminated or some other type of additional service.

-Now that you have a rough estimate of what you’ll pay to have copies made, let’s talk about some of the places where you might be able to make copies near you.
+Now that you have a rough estimate of what you’ll pay, let’s talk about some of the places where you might be able to make copies near you.

 Make Copies at an Office Supply or Shipping Store